francescadellanno/buildpass/README.md

 - I would make the code more accessible e.g. for screen readers, check contrast issues, improve semantic HTML etc.
 - I would add more unit / integration / e2e tests.
 - As the app grows I would consider whether I wanted to use something like atomic design.
+- For speed, I would hire a designer to make the UI look nicer (or spend more time researching design myself, this would just take longer but would be fun to do).